Notes for Developers

 Modifying the database schema

-The database models are stored in buildgrid/server/persistence/sql/models.py
+The database models are stored in buildgrid/server/sql/models.py

 .